 "He's still young but he's incredibly hungry," said Frankfurt's sporting director Fredi Bobic of the young Serbian.
 "You can see that in his eyes.
 He's really looking forward to playing in the Bundesliga and he's looking mature.
 I'm sure he'll be a quick learner."

-A week later, Paciencia struck twice – raising his tally to nine in pre-season – in the return leg against Flora, with Joveljic his strike partner from the outset.
+A week later, Paciencia struck twice in the return leg against Flora – his first of five goals from 10 early-season competitive outings – with Joveljic his strike partner from the outset.